 Personnel can perform inspections from a safe distance, without using expensive ladders or scaffolding, and while remaining completely safe from falls.
 Large areas can be covered in much less time, even for more complicated inspections such as thermal imaging.

-In the case that maintenance or a repair is needed, the technician can arrive at the problem location with a fault diagnosis already in mind.
-Resulting in Drones becoming a critical part of the overall asset management solutions.
+In the case that maintenance or repair is needed, the technician can arrive at the problem location with a fault diagnosis already in mind.
+Resulting in Drones becoming a critical part of the overall asset management process.

 So where and how are today’s companies using drones for asset inspection?